To apply the requirements of the Federal Advisory Committee Act to the Bureau of Consumer Financial Protection.

 Length: 2 pages

-This bill was introduced on June 10, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 10, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying